Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

 Let’s walk through each step of the funnel.

-The first step at the top of your marketing funnel is Awareness.
+The first step at the top of your marketing funnel is Attraction.

-Awareness is where your customers are coming from.
+Awareness is mainly the acquisition, Where the customers come from.
 Could be:

 - Search engines